dghuuloc/Data-Structures-and-Algorithms/articles/What-is-a-Data-Structure.md

 6. `Merging` – Joining two such lists which have the same type of data elements together is called merging.
 From this, we get a third list.

 ## Characteristics of Data Structure
+1. `Linear or Nonlinear` – This is the order characteristic of the data structure.
+It arranges the data in a sequential form.
+2. `Static or Dynamic` – This characteristic defines whether the data's format, size, and memory location remain the same or change over time.
+3. `Time complexity` – By this characteristic, we can understand if any algorithm is operated on the data structure, then how much time will be required in any case?
+(Because the less time the system takes, the more perfect it will be identified)
+4. `Correctness` – By this characteristic, we can understand how precisely the data structure is implemented in the interface.
+5. `Space complexity` – This characteristic defines how carefully memory usage is maintained for a data structure.

+## Two Types of Data Structures
+### 1. Primitive Data Structure
+Primitive data structure is a data structure that can be operated directly from machine instructions.
+That is, it is defined by the system and the compiler.

+__Example:__ Integer, Character, Float, Boolean

+### 2. Non-primitive Data Structure
+A non-primitive data structure is a data structure that cannot be operated by direct machine instructions.
+These data structures are derived from primitive data structures.

+__Example:__ Array, Linked list, Stack, Queue, etc.

+There are two types of non-primitive data structures:
+#### a) Linear Data Structure
+The linear data structure is a data structure in which data items are stored and arranged in a linear form, with one data item connected to another as a line.

+__Example:__ Array, Linked list, Stack, Queue, etc.

+__Application:__ Linear data structures are mainly in application software development.

+#### b) Non-linear Data Structure
+The non-linear data structure is a data structure in which data items are not arranged sequentially.
+A data item can be associated with any number of other data items.

+__Example:__ Tree, Graph.

+__Application:__ Non-linear data structures are in Artificial Intelligence and image processing.

+## Classification Of Data Structure at a Glance
+### Array

+### Linked List

+### Queue

+### Stack

+### Hashing

+### Graph

+### Tree

+## Applications of Data Structures
+Data Structures are used in various fields, such as:
+- Operating System
+- Graphics
+- Computer Design
+- Blockchain
+- Genetics
+- Image Processing
+- Simulation